-OK…now that the “technical” stuff is out of the way, the fun can begin!
-Whatever the occasion is that you want to present your card, you can use many items: scrap paper, gift wrapping paper, glitter, stick-on gems, the possibilities are really endless!
+Whatever the occasion is that you want to present your card, you can use many items: scrap paper, gift wrapping paper, glitter, stick-on gems, the possibilities are really endless.

 I’ve been going to town with a combination of these.
 In addition I used my gel pens to draw embellishments.

-Now let’s tackle the center of the box – you need a cute little adornment to go right smack in the middle!
-Your center adornment can be something to represent the gift giving occasion.
-To create the little platform, this neat trick will make it super easy!
+Now let’s tackle the center of the box – you need a cute little adornment to go in the center.
+First, though, we need to create a little platform for it.
+Try this hack to make it super-easy:

 Take one of the squares you cut out previously and fashion it into a tiny mini-box by dividing it in half using the ruler and scoring tool and folding it into a box shape.
-Glue it into the middle square like so.
+Glue it into the middle square.

 This was tricky for me because, first of all, I didn’t have an occasion, and second…an object that was “just perfect”.
 I finally found this cute kitty I made out of clay way back when 🙂 What do you think?